klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 2. Library/GC will call methods on reconstructed objects [Setter/Getter/Constructors/Destructors, same as for binary/xml]
 3. There are gadget chains starting on method executed upon/after reconstruction [Visibility constraint, same as for binary/xml]

-As highlighted, there is no big difference from the constraints we've seen so far.
+As highlighted, there is no big difference from the constraints already presented for other archive formats.

-In order to show that, we'll take as example `JavaScriptSerializer`.
-The reason I love pwning this kind of serializer is the fact that it is not vulnerable by itself.
-It becomes vulnerable if used in combination with `SimpleTypeResolver`.
+In order to prove that, the `JavaScriptSerializer` would be taken as example.
+This specific serializer is not vulnerable by itself, as it doesn't permit the deserialization of non native types by default.
+However, it becomes vulnerable when used in combination with `SimpleTypeResolver`, as this resolver enable custom types deserialization.
-To explain what I'm saying, let's consider the following vulnerable example:
+Considering the following vulnerable example:

 ```csharp
 public static void jsonRCEDeserial(string filename)